samkellerhals/simcom7600E-aws-iot-core/README.md

 This program will establish an MQTT connection between the SIMCOM7600 module and AWS IoT core, subscribe to a topic and publish a message to it.
 It will then listen for incoming messages to this topic - which can be tested using the AWS IoT Core MQTT test client.

+For a full guide on the process see: https://medium.com/@kellerhalssamuel/simcom7600-and-aws-iot-core-integration-guide-ceb7ff485289

 ## Requirements

 You need to setup a `thing` (device) on AWS IoT core, and generate the required certificates (`pem` files).